pharo-project/pharo-potentialEnhancementLogs/DownloadInstructions.md

 ### Flavors

 #### Ubuntu
-Follow PPA instructions - but what then?
-How to launch?
-Where are the files?
-Do we have a tutorial on PharoLauncher?
+- Follow PPA instructions
+- Link to the [Launcher tutorial](https://github.com/SquareBracketAssociates/PharoInProgress/tree/master/PharoLauncherTutorial) once there is a stable artifact

 #### Debian (jessie and later)
 Can we make a deb from the PPA?
 See https://wiki.debian.org/CreatePackageFromPPA